 Sépaq is extremely proud to present this innovative and immersive project which respects both the heritage character of Parc de la Chute-Montmorency and the integrity of its natural environment.
-Work is scheduled to begin in fall 2018 and will take place over three years.
-Final delivery of all sections of the project, including the semi-submersible walkway, is scheduled for 2021.
+Final delivery of all sections of the project, including the semi-submersible walkway, is scheduled for 2023.

 An experience that’s unique in the world